shivannis/xandr-docs-public/xandr-docs/articles/invest/audience-analytics.md

 ---
 Title : Audience Analytics
 Description : Learn using the Creative Frequency and Recency report to analyze your audience at a granular level and the Buyer Reach and the Frequency Report to have an insight on how cross device impacted the number of times a single person saw the ads across all their devices.
 ---

-# Audience analytics
+# Audience analytics in Microsoft Invest

 You can use the Creative Frequency and Recency report to analyze your audience at a granular level and the Buyer Reach and Frequency Report to